OtavioHenrique/otaviovaladares.com/_posts/2018-08-12-pointer-a-brief-view.md

 ## Pointers

 Pointers in computer science is an object (usually a variable) that stores the memory address of another value.
-In C you can declare a pointer using an Asterisk before the name of the variable and store an address of a variable of the same type of the pointer.
+In C you can declare a pointer using an asterisk before the name of the variable and store an address of a variable of the same type of the pointer.

 ```c
 int counter = 0;